If you want to solve life’s problems with greater ease, you should learn how to think logically, right?

 As a final tip, it would only be logical for me to recommend the opposite of logic.

 You see, there are practices like Zen which evolved to help us see and experience the limits of logic.
 Zen turns language against itself to help us experience mental relief from the problems we think so hard about.

-One of the best books that situates the topic in the larger realm of computational thinking for both humans and machines is Gödel Escher Bach.
+One of the best critical thinking books that situates the topic in the larger realm of computational thinking for both humans and machines is Gödel Escher Bach.
 For a collection of koans to explore, The Gateless Gate by Mumon is an interesting source.